플레쉬

 Awards and certificates

 ACP rewards Flèche riders world-wide with a personal certificate, sent later in the year.
 Korea Randonneurs provides the rider with a Flèche certificate upon completion of the ride at the finish location.
-The flèche is a necessary element in severa international and domestic awards, such as the ACP R5000 and R10000, and the Korea Randoneurs KR5000 and KR10000.
+The flèche is a necessary element in several international and domestic awards, such as the ACP R5000 and R10000, and the Korea Randoneurs KR5000 and KR10000.

 Flèche in Korea